opnfv/bottlenecks/docs/testing/user/userguide/overview.rst

 Project Testing Guide
 *********************

-For each *test suite*, you can either setup *test story* or *test case* to run certain test. *test story* could include several *test cases* as a set in one configuration file.
-You could then call the *test story* or *test case* by using Bottlencks CLI or Python build process.
+For each *testsuite*, you can either setup *teststory* or *testcase* to run certain test. *teststory* comprises several *testcases* as a set in one configuration file.
+You could call *teststory* or *testcase* by using Bottlencks user interfaces.
 Details will be shown in the following section.

 Brief Introdcution of the Test suites in Project Releases